streaming-video-technology-alliance/tool-gdoc2rfc/README.md

 2. Modify the `rfc_format.xml` accordingly to your draft information

-3. Update the `configuration.conf` file if needed
+3. Update the `configuration.conf` file if needed, adding the filename of the html document, and the chapters to export into the draft.

 2. you can execute the following command under the directory containing your draft `configuration.conf` file.
 The command will execute all scripts in the correct order.
 The result will be an xml file in the `output_dir` folder.